FigureTechnologies/asset-classification-smart-contract/README.md

 * The version of the existing instance of the contract is checked against the new contract code's version using a semver comparison to ensure that the migration will only run if the new code has a version equal to or greater than the existing contract's version.
 Lower versions are rejected outright and the migration will fail.

 * The contract's internal versioning storage is updated to reflect the new contract code's version.

-* If any options are provided in the message's [MigrationOptions](src/core/msg.rs), they are executed.
-Those options are as follows:
+* If any options are provided in the message's [MigrationOptions](src/core/msg.rs), their specific actions are executed.

+#### Request Parameters
+* `options`: An instance of [MigrationOptions](src/core/msg.rs) that dictates additional steps to perform during the migration.
+Each option and its behavior is as follows:
   * `new_admin_address`: If provided as a valid bech32 address, the contract's internal admin account will be changed to match this value.

-__Emitted Attributes__:
+#### Emitted Attributes
 * `asset_event_type`: This value will always be populated as `migrate_contract`.

 * `asset_new_value`: This value will always match the version property of the [Cargo.toml] in the build used to store the wasm bytecode for the new contract instance.

 * `asset_additional_metadata`: If any values were provided as [MigrationOptions](src/core/msg.rs), they will be included in this attribute using a key/value system.
 If no options were provided, this attribute will be omitted.

-__Full Request Sample With Options__:
+#### Request Sample With Options
 ```json
 {
   "contract_upgrade": {